dev7355608/vision-5e/README.md

 - _See Invisibility_ if the actor has an active effect with the name `See Invisibility`[\*](#translations).
 - _Witch Sight_ if the actor has a feat with the name `Invocation: Witch Sight`[\*](#translations).

 By default all tokens have hearing range of 30 feet.
-The default hearing range can be configured in the settings.
+The default hearing range can be configured in the module settings.

+If you use metric units, you need to change the units in the module settings.

 ---